Brightlink01/alx-higher_level_programming/README.md

 te and behavior in a way that abstracts the complexity of both.
 Objects communicate with each other, an\
 d useful results are computed as a consequence of their interaction.
 Not only do objects pass messages,\
 they also share behavior among other objects of the same type and inherit characteristics from related\
+types.

-types.This is project 3 on python to fullfill the ALX SE High level programing career path
+### The following projects are done on python3 inorder to fullfill the ALX SE High level programing career path

 #### 0x00.
 Python - Hello, World
 #### 0x01.
 Python - if/else, loops, functions